A Three-day Itinerary for Cappadocia and Pamukkale from Istanbul

 The Green Tour

-The tour was back in Göreme just in time for me to eat dinner and then head to the bus station.
-I had hoped to sleep on the bus because it was an overnight bus but it turned out to be impossible because of the man working on the bus.
-He made me change my seats four times during the night, and he didn’t speak a single word of English.
-Every time I was almost falling asleep, he was shaking me to wake up, grabbing my bags and making me move to another seat.
-I don’t know what his job even was, other than keeping me awake the whole night.
+The tour returned to Göreme just in time for me to grab some dinner before heading to the bus station.
+I had hoped to sleep on the bus, but the man working onboard made sure that didn’t happen.
+Throughout the night, he made me change seats not once, but four times, without offering any explanation — and he didn’t speak a single word of English.
+Every time I was on the verge of falling asleep, he would shake me awake, grab my bags, and insist I move again.
+To this day, I’m not entirely sure what his actual job was, other than ensuring I stayed awake for the entire journey.

 Day 3